 Narrative Change Lab

-In 2020, we launched the Narrative Change Lab as an experiment to shift the Canadian narrative landscape for equity-seeking groups through pop culture.
-The Lab engages creatives from underrepresented communities to develop strategies to challenge dominant narratives and create new ones to help build a more pluralist Canada.
+The Narrative Change Lab engages creatives from underrepresented communities to develop strategies to challenge dominant narratives and create new ones to help build a more pluralist Canada.

-We believe the current Canadian narrative landscape is not equitable and, at times, dangerous for many Black, Indigenous, and People of Colour.
-Through the Lab’s support of racialized content creators and creatives, we hope to build narrative systems that accurately reflect the lived experiences and values of their communities.
+We believe the current Canadian narrative landscape excludes many Black, Indigenous, and people of colour.
+Through the Lab’s support of racialized communities through narrative infrastructure, we hope to build narrative systems that accurately reflect the lived experiences and values of communities.

 Reimagining Muslim Narratives